VladimirKalachikhin/collision-detector/README.md

 ![collision model](screenshots/s1.jpeg)<br>

-The plugin raise a [SignalK `notifications.collision`](https://signalk.org/specification/1.7.0/doc/notifications.html) alarm with a list of uuid vessels that have a risk of collision.
+The plugin raise a [SignalK `notifications.danger.collision`](https://signalk.org/specification/1.7.0/doc/notifications.html) alarm with a list of uuid vessels that have a risk of collision.
 Other software can inform the navigator of dangers.
 For example, the [GaladrielMap](https://www.npmjs.com/package/galadrielmap_sk) highlights such vessels on the map and indicates the direction to them on self cursor.

 **No information issued or not issued by the plugin can be the basis for the actions or omissions of the navigator.**

 Be careful.

 ## Usage
-* Subscribe to `"path": "notifications.collision"` as it described in [Subscription Protocol](https://signalk.org/specification/1.7.0/doc/subscription_protocol.html) document.
+* Subscribe to `"path": "notifications.danger.collision"` as it described in [Subscription Protocol](https://signalk.org/specification/1.7.0/doc/subscription_protocol.html) document.

 * Read the delta stream for
 >